getCannaBiz/cannabiz-menu/README.txt

 ### Easy to use shortcodes

-As of version 1.2, the WP Dispensary menu plugin comes with built in shortcodes which allow you to display your menu with any theme.
+The WP Dispensary plugin comes with built in shortcodes which allow you to display your menu with any theme, however you'd like.

 You can call your menu anywhere shortcodes are accepted in your theme.

 Samples of the shortcodes are below.
 See all shortcode options in the [documentation](http://www.wpdispensary.com/section/shortcodes/)

 `[wpd-flowers posts="6"]`